 How does it work?
 First, Google Optimize places a small piece of code on your web page that changes the page’s look and feel dynamically as it’s served to your customers.
 Let’s return to the checkout button example.
 Say you’re wondering whether a red button (the control, currently on your website) or a green button will generate more sales.
 Using Google Optimize, you create a new variant page for the green button.
 Then you set the percentage of customers that will see the green button, say a true half (in other words, 50% of your customers will see the red button and 50% will see green).
 Google Optimize lets you change the percentage and performs all the calculations automatically on the results report.
 That’s all there is to it.

-Making incremental changes to your website and being able to see tangible results is very satisfying.
-But it can also be very lucrative for your business.
+Making incremental changes to your website and being able to see tangible results is satisfying, and can be very lucrative for your business.
 So don’t leave money on the table!
-Start testing for free today.
+Start testing today.
 See how Trellist can help.